Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Now, Harry's only concern was finding out why he, Hermione and Ginny had been summoned to Dumbledore's office.
 It was Sunday morning right after breakfast.
 He had an idea of why, but didn't want to get his hopes up.
 Besides, if it was what he thought, it would probably be dangerous.

-"Good morning, sir," said Harry as they were seated.
+"Good morning, sir," greeted Harry, as they were seated.

 "Good morning, all three of you.
 Would any of you care for a lemon drop?"